I Stand (album): Commercial performance

-The album debuted at #58 on the Billboard 200, making it Menzel's first album to debut on this chart.
-The album also peaked at #54 on the UK Albums Chart.
-The single "Gorgeous" reached #3 on Billboard's Hot Dance Club Songs chart for the chart week of March 15, 2008, and "Brave" charted at #19 on the Adult Contemporary chart.
+The album debuted at number 58 on the Billboard 200, making it Menzel's first album to debut on this chart.
+The album also peaked at number 54 on the UK Albums Chart.
+The single "Gorgeous" reached number 3 on Billboards Hot Dance Club Songs chart for the chart week of March 15, 2008, and "Brave" charted at #19 on the Adult Contemporary chart.

 As of March 2014, the album has sold 80,000 copies in the United States.

 Track listing

 All songs written by Idina Menzel and Glen Ballard except where noted.